Bias Incident Response Team

 - General incident of bias - To report an incident in which you are unsure of persons involved or whether it meets the standard of bias, but you are seeking resources or want to make the university aware

-- Immediate Emergency or to make a police report - call 911 or the University Police Department at 512-448-8444/TTY: 512-233-1444
+- Immediate emergency or to make a police report - call 911 or the University Police Department at 512-448-8444 / TTY: 512-233-1444

 Dr. Melissa Esqueda

-Associate Vice-President of Human Resources, Diversity, Equity & Inclusion
+Associate Vice-President of Equity and Employee Relations

 Dr. Monique Jiménez-Herrera